Heracleitos/Heracleitos.github.io/Images/README.md

 **Intellectual Property Rights**

 Except where otherwise noted, the material provided by the Hellenic Complex Systems Laboratory, including but not limited to publications, software, images and web content, is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Notable exception is the HCSL logotype, copyrighted by Dr. A. T. Hatjimihail, HCSL.
+**Logotype and Copyright**

+The Hellenic Complex Systems Laboratory logotype is the exclusive property of A. T. Chatzimichail, HCSL, and is protected under applicable copyright laws.
+Unauthorized use is strictly prohibited.

 **Disclaimer of Warranties**